Napoleon-WONG559/Generative-Modeling-for-Novel-Needs-Framework-and-Algorithm/README.md

 **2025.7** We conducted literature review on the topics of **controllable text generation** and **pun generation**.
 According to the review of **pun generation**, we found the potential of unsupervised generation via sampling in generating novel needs.

 **2025.7** Project for **novel needs generation** started.

+**2025.11** We review this framework and decide to extend this framework with AI(ChatGPT) to achieve a better framework or algorithm.

+**2025.11** After discussion with AI, we extend the original framework to a 5-tuple framework for needs where the 5-tuple refer to a tuple of (product, intention, scene, user persona, needs type).
+We include another two element of (user persona, needs type) to encourage diversity of generated needs.

+**2025.11** We implement the code framework for the 5-tuple needs generation and run a experiment to generate around 100 samples.